hippopenny/hippopenny.github.io/_posts/2024-05-17-wackywarper.md

 **🚀 Coming This Tuesday 07/09 with Honkai Star Rail Snek Mama**

-- Stunning wacky banners for you to pull of course
+- Snek Mama!
 - Nurse outfit!
 I know! it's getting you crazy.
-- One more thing, absolutely addictive mini games: Betting House!
-Suika Game!
-Free!
+- Pom Pom wants to get rich with a slot machine.
+- Suika Game with Origami Birds and sexy HSR characters!
+All Free!!

 {% include gallery id="gallery7" caption="Suika Game, Bird Clan!
 Funniest and Free!" %}

 {% include gallery id="gallery8" caption="Pom Pom!
-Kafka!!
-That circle of order!" %}
+Why is that circle of order?" %}

 {% include video id="nBtQGII81HE" provider="youtube" %}

+Feeling pretty confident, Pom Pom is willing to bet Golden Trash and very rare nurse costume.
+Do you feel lucky?

 🌟Exciting update: Since its recent launch, Wacky Warper has risen to the top of multiple charts, aspiring to be recognized as one of the best gacha games.🌟